fedenunez/tulp/README.md

   -h, --help            show this help message and exit -x                    Allow tulp to create a program and execute it to fulfill the task (code interpret) -w W                  Write the output (or the created program for execution) to the file.
 If the file exists, a backup will be created before overwriting it.
-  --model {gpt-3.5-turbo,gpt-4}
-                        Select the LLM model to use, currently gpt-3.5-turbo or gpt-4 --max-chars MAX_CHARS
+  --model MODEL         Select the AI LLM model to use, now supporting groq.*, ollama.*, claude-.*, gpt-.*, and gemini.* models
+  --max-chars MAX_CHARS
                         Number of chars per message chunk per request -v                    Be verbose!
   -q                    Be quiet!
 Only print the answer and errors.
+  --groq_api_key GROQ_API_KEY
+                        GROQ cloud API KEY --ollama_host OLLAMA_HOST
+                        Define custom ollama host --anthropic_api_key ANTHROPIC_API_KEY
+                        Anthropic api key
+  --openai_api_key OPENAI_API_KEY
+                        OpenAI cloud API KEY --openai_baseurl OPENAI_BASEURL
+                        Use it to change the server, e.g.: use http://localhost:11434/v1/ to connect to your local ollama server
+  --gemini_api_key GEMINI_API_KEY
+                        gemini cloud API KEY

 ```

 ## Configuration
 The configuration file is located at ~/.tulp.conf.

 The following are the parameters that can be configured:
 - **LOG_LEVEL**: The log level of Tulp.
 Valid options are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
 The default value is INFO.
-- **OPENAI_API_KEY**: The API key for OpenAI.
-The default value is an empty string.
+- **API_KEYS**: The API keys for the supported AI models (OpenAI, GROQ, Ollama, Anthropic, Gemini).
+The default value is an empty string for each.
 - **MAX_CHARS**: The maximum number of characters processed in one chunk.
-The default value is 5000.
+The default value is 40000.
-- **MODEL**: The OpenAI model to be used by Tulp.
-The default value is gpt-3.5-turbo, but gpt-4 is also available.
+- **MODEL**: The AI model to be used by Tulp.
+The default value is gpt-4-0125-preview, but other models are also available.

 All these settings could be overridden by an environment variable using the prefix TULP\_ or by the different command line arguments described above.
-As environment variables, they will become: TULP_LOG_LEVEL, TULP_OPENAI_API_KEY, TULP_MAX_CHARS, or TULP_MODEL.
+As environment variables, they will become: TULP_LOG_LEVEL, TULP_API_KEYS, TULP_MAX_CHARS, or TULP_MODEL.
 Command line arguments will override environmental variables and the configuration file.